killermann/facilitator-cards/content/cards/reverse-engineering.md

 ---

-Ask participants to imagine that they're in a future where you've accomplished your goals, or achieved perfection in regards to a particular concept.
+Ask participants to imagine that they're in a future where you've accomplished your goals or achieved perfection in regards to a particular concept.
 Viewing that finished product, what steps were taken to accomplish it?
 What pitfalls were avoided?
 Have them record their reflections on paper.
 State your intentions for sharing before they start writing.